trullock/node-packages/dollar/README.md

 }
 ```

-If you expect to select no elements but still want to interact deeply, use the Elvis operator:
+If there's a possiblilty you will select no elements but still want to interact deeply, use optional chaining:

 ```